Urinary Tract Infections (UTIs): What Are the Hidden Causes

 An introduction on urinary tract infections and the symptoms

 Urinary tract infections (UTIs) are one of the most common types of infections.
 They’re caused when bacteria enter the urinary tract and multiply.
 UTIs can occur in any part of the urinary system, including the kidneys, ureters, bladder, or urethra.

 Most UTIs are caused by a bacterium called Escherichia coli (E. coli), which is found in the intestine.
 Other bacteria that can cause UTIs include Klebsiella, Enterococcus, and Pseudomonas.
 These bacteria can enter the urinary tract through the urethra and travel up to the bladder, where they multiply and cause an infection.

 There are several things you can do to protect yourself from UTIs.
 Drink plenty of fluids to flush out bacteria from your system.
 Urinate frequently to empty your bladder completely and avoid holding in urine.
-Wipe front to back after using the restroom to prevent bacteria from spreading from your anus to
+Wipe from front to back after using the restroom to prevent bacteria from spreading from your anus to your urethra.

 The causes of Urinary Tract Infection UTI's and how to possibly prevent these:

 There are many different causes of UTIs, some of which may be hidden.
 Here are a few possible causes and tips on how to prevent them: